simonthi/haw-type-tools-resources/README.md

 # ℹ️ How to use this
 Tools shown in class can be found in the [tools](#%EF%B8%8F-tools) section.

+Sometimes we do little exercises in class, finde them in [exercises](#📚 Excersises) section.
+(You’re also allowed to do them at home 😉)

 Other stuff referenced can be found in the [links](#-links) section.

 Things that are interesting but not necessarily relevant can be found in [other stuff](#other-stuff).